ibm-cloud-security/appid-clientsdk-android/README.md

 * Replace "tenantId" with the App ID service tenantId.
 * Replace the AppID.REGION_UK with your App ID region (AppID.REGION_US_SOUTH, AppID.REGION_SYDNEY).

-### Using Login Widget
+## Using the Login Widget
-Use LoginWidget class to start the authorization flow.
+Use the LoginWidget class to start the authorization flow.

 ```java
 LoginWidget loginWidget = AppID.getInstance().getLoginWidget();